replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

 ### Limitations

 * Repeatable items work only for text, textarea, and file types.
-* Repeatable config item names must only consist of lower case alphanumeric characters.
+* Repeatable item names must only consist of lower case alphanumeric characters.

 ### Template Targets